288: No Such Thing As An Elephant In The Airport

 Yeah.
 Actually, I hate caviar.

 Do you?
 Yeah.
-Oh, well.
+Oh,

 Well, I know where and when you should not go on holiday in 19th century America because you couldn't move for it.

-how did they used to eat it because from what I've read the best place and the sort of most encouraged place to eat it from is the little bit of skin between your index finger and your thumb.
+How did they used to eat it?
+Because from what I've read, the best place and the sort of most encouraged place to eat it from is the little bit of skin between your index finger and your thumb.

 It's called the natural snuff box or something.
 Oh, okay.

-So if you use a metal spoon for example that that has a metally taste that can affect the caviar
+They say it's because you don't taint the taste by doing that.
+So if you use a metal spoon, for example, that has a metally taste that can affect the caviar.

-that sounds just like the kind of thing that high society makes up for weird ways to eat the high society food, doesn't it?
-But I think if it's a bar snack, it surely should be on a cocktail stick.
+That sounds just like the kind of thing that high society makes up the weird way. ways to eat the high society food, doesn't it?

-So quite often, US caviar was exported to Europe and then it was repackaged and relabeled as Russian caviar.
+So US caviar was so common, but Russian caviar was thought to be a lot better.
+So quite often, US caviar was exported to Europe, and then it was repackaged and relabeled as Russian caviar.

 Then it was exported back to the States and sold as Russian caviar as better stuff, even though exactly the same.
 Amazing.